Chamicuro language

-Chamicuro is an extinct South American language formerly spoken in Peru.
+Chamicuro (Chamekolo /[ˌt͡ʃameˈkod͡ɮo]/, referring to a type of worm) is a nearly extinct South American language spoken in Peru.
 The language was used by the Chamicuro people, who number around one hundred people.
 The Chamicuros currently live on a tributary of the Huallaga river, in Peru, in an area called Pampa Hermosa, though many had been dislocated to the Yavarí and Napo Rivers and to Brazil.

+Status

 As with all native languages in Peru, Chamicuro was by default an official language in the area in which it was spoken.
 A dictionary has been published by the Chamicuro, however no children can speak the language as the community has shifted to Spanish.

+Classification

+Chamicuro is an Arawakan language.
+However, it has been historically claimed to be a member of the Panoan language family instead; Julian Steward, writing in the Handbook of South American Indians, claimed that Chamicuro was linguistically close to Shipibo, a Panoan language.

-There is dispute as to whether the unattested language of the Aguano people was the same language as Chamicuro.
-Loukotka (1968) had identified it with Chamicuro, but the Chamicuro report that the Aguano people spoke Quechua.
+There is dispute as to whether the unattested language of the Aguano people was the same language as, or related to, Chamicuro. Čestmír Loukotka (1968) had identified it as a relative of Chamicuro, but the Chamicuro report that the Aguano people spoke Quechua.

 Phonology

+Vowels

 Chamicuro has five vowels: /a, e, i, o, u/.
-All vowels have both short and long forms.
+All vowels have both short and long forms, though long vowels are rare.
+It is not a tonal language.